 In today’s complex global economy, import/export executives play a pivotal role in the manufacturing sector, bridging U.S. companies with international suppliers and buyers.
 As manufacturing’s connection to global trade deepens, these executives face challenges that require skillful navigation of fluctuating regulations, cost controls, and trade policies.
-Here’s a closer look at the core challenges these executives confront, including potential tariff shifts under the incoming administration in 2025:
+Here’s a closer look at the core challenges these executives are confronting.

 Reach 266 import/export executives at 250 U.S. manufacturing companies across the U.S., as well as an additional 814 other contacts at these locations, with the Import/Export Executives in U.S. Manufacturing, exclusively from MNI.